Last Updated on

 The easyGopro has a great and simple design.
 A slightly forward-angled platform that maintains its width across the supporting legs makes the easyGopro and fantastic option for the family.
 Some of the other options on our list either have a very thing or non-existent connecting bridge.
 That makes it a challenge for younger or shorter kids to comfortably get their feet on the platform to use it.
 Hence, the bridge should be usable for those who need it.

 The easyGopro is 7.5 inches tall and is a one-size-fits all offering.
 The stool is made in a polypropylene plastic and comes in a range of different colors like pink, green, purple and, now, gray.
-It’s a great option on our list of squat stools–check out our in-depth look here for more info!
+It’s a great option on our list of squat stools–read our easyGopro review to learn more.

-We go right back to the Squatty Potty but this time, it’s to look at their bamboo toilet stool offering.
+We go right back to the Squatty Potty but this time, it’s to look at their bamboo squatting stool.
 While being a pricier option on our list, the Bamboo Squatty Potty does one thing the plastic models cannot do, and that is be adjusted.

 The bamboo is also a significant upgrade to the overall look of the potty stool and can gel better with more modern bathroom interior designs.
 The bamboo is also much stronger around water-based environments, so you won’t need to worry about warping in the future.

 The other advantage is in the price.
 The Step and Go is generally on the lowest, if not the lowest, end of the price scale for a toilet squat stool.
 So if you need a pooping stool and want to try one with minimal cost, the Step and Go is a great option!
-You can see more in our in-depth look here!
+Read our Step and Go review here!

 A folding toilet stool, such as this one from Beyoung, is a fantastic option for folks who are looking to keep their stools tucked away out of sight.
 Or, the stool can be folded up to take on the road for long trips or vacations.

-The Beyoung Foldable Toilet Stool is also great for families due to the large platform space from left to right.
+The Beyoung Foldable Stool is also great for families due to the large platform space from left to right.
 No more dangling feet for youngsters, no more dead legs, no more struggling.
-At 7 inches high, it’s an average height for a toilet stool and fills an interesting role in the realm of toilet squat stools.
+At 7 inches high, it’s an average height and yet fills an interesting role in the realm of toilet squat stools.
 It also comes in a nice, white color unlike the original Squatty Potty.

-The Squat-N-Go Toilet Stool is an interestingly designed toilet squat stool.
+The Squat-N-Go Toilet Stool is an interestingly designed option, and certainly a top contender on our list.
 It’s closer to two connected footrests rather than a “stool” but regardless, there are some benefits to a stool like this.